 Tanya Khemet Taiwo Midwifery Student Scholarship Fund

 The Tanya Khemet Taiwo Midwifery Student Scholarship Fund is an initiative to grow the number of Black and Indigenous midwives in the CPM workforce.
+Specifically, the Fund provides support for tuition and related educational expenses to second and third year Black and Indigenous midwifery students enrolled in programs accredited by the Midwifery Education Accreditation Council (MEAC).
+Typically, recipients are each awarded a $5,000 scholarship.

 This Fund is a celebration of the legacy of Dr. Tanya Khemet Taiwo, as NACPM’s longest-serving Black Woman on NACPM’s Board of Directors, as well as an exemplary community health innovator, epidemiologist, researcher, and midwifery educator.
 Tanya, who comes from a family tradition of midwives, joined the NACPM Board of Directors in the fall of 2012 because of her commitment to bringing the midwifery model of care to the medically underserved and those most at risk for poor birth outcomes.
 Tanya served as Board Secretary from 2012 to 2014, as Co-President from 2015 to 2017, and as President from 2018 until Fall of 2021.